-‘Do you speak culture?’ is our exciting new Erasmus+ Project funded by a grant from the European Commission.
-It will give our students the opportunity of appreciating their own cultural identity and understanding that of other peoples.
-Students will investigate how refugees and economic migrants have retained, their traditions, their customs and their mother tongue in their new homelands and in what way their traditions and customs may have been transformed by their new realities.
-This exploration will take the form of workshops, on-line platforms and conferences, art work and creative publications, festivals and seminars, a celebration of all that is vibrant and diverse in our school communities.
-Students and teachers from schools in Italy, Great Britain, Romania, Slovenia and France will have the opportunity to attend five international conferences, each with a focus upon different curriculum areas.
-The first conference, a project planning meeting for teachers, took place in Romania last year.
-The first short term exchange of pupils took place in Italy in March 2018.
+‘Do you speak culture?’ was our 2017-19 Erasmus+ Project funded by a grant from the European Commission.
+It gave our students the opportunity to appreciate their own cultural identity and understanding that of other Europeans.
+Students investigated how refugees and economic migrants have retained, their traditions, their customs and their mother tongue in their new homelands and in what way their traditions and customs may have been transformed by their new realities.

 In November 2015 we welcomed 10 students and teachers from Myllytullin Koulu in Finland to Wolstanton.
 They joined us in lessons, visited the New Vic Theatre to practice their English and we took them to The Black Country Living Museum and The Potteries Museum to find out some more about our local heritage.